Junjiey6174/gtky-Junjie/README.md

 My favorite color is Black
 My favorite 3 artist are Ed Sheeran, Drake and Twice

-On the weekends I like to sleep and play game# gtky-Junjie
+On the weekends I like to sleep and play game